• Menu

 Beaver Lake in Marble, Colorado.
 Photo: lukexmartin

-Although camping is prohibited, visitors can still stop by Beaver Lake in order to enjoy a variety of activities during the day.
+Although camping is prohibited, visitors can still stop by Beaver Lake to enjoy a variety of activities during the day.
 There are public restrooms available on site, and accommodations are available close by at the Beaver Lake Lodge.

 Boating: Non-motorized boats such as tubes, kayaks, and standup paddle boards are permitted on Beaver Lake.
 Canoes are also available for rent in town.

 Fishing: With a valid Colorado fishing license, anglers are welcome to cold water lake and stream fishing with Beaver Lake and the surrounding wilderness area.
 The Crystal River is a popular fly fishing destination and the lake is stocked each year with a variety of trout.
-Most fishing is done by canoe, however there is a dike on the western end of the lake, which gives plenty of room for casting from the shore.
+Most fishing is done by canoe, however, there is a dike on the western end of the lake, which gives plenty of room for casting from the shore.

 Hiking, Mountain Biking & Horseback Riding: From the Beaver Lake Lodge, hikers, bikers, and horseback riders can access the White River National Forest’s Carbonate Creek Trail which travels through about a mile and a half of private property.
-Beyond that, the trail leads to the defunct Marble Ski Area and offers seldom seen views of the Raggeds Wilderness Area.
+Beyond that, the trail leads to the defunct Marble Ski Area and offers seldom-seen views of the Raggeds Wilderness Area.

 Picnicking: Although there are toilets there are no public picnic tables or trash facilities at Beaver Lake.
-Instead, visitors are encouraged to pack out all of their own waste.
+Instead, visitors are encouraged to pack out all of their waste.

 Details

-Address: Co Rd 3, Marble, CO 81623
+Address: County Road 3, Marble, CO 81623

 Phone: 970-947-2920